FluxOfPingIntegers/ubuntu-dev-setup/README.md

 - Second: After following the installation procedures for [Ubuntu](https://ubuntu.com/download/desktop) and booting to the new Linux OS, I should connect to the internet via an ethernet jack.
 Once connected I need to lookup how to install the correct wireless driver for my system that is compatible with Ubuntu.
 For instance I found good instructions for broadcom drivers [here](https://askubuntu.com/questions/55868/installing-broadcom-wireless-drivers).

+- Third:

+- Fourth: Download a text editor to code with.
+[Here](https://code.visualstudio.com/docs/?dv=linux64_deb) is the link for Visual Studio Code.

 ### Progress

 - Environmental setup script for Linux